diku-dk/cmis-online/docs/about.md

 * [Exercises]({{ '/exercises' | relative_url }}) for each week will support you in getting hands on experience with the material.

 <h2>For teachers:</h2>
-If you would like to use our course material for you own teaching and need teachers solutions then please feel free to reach out to <a href="https://di.ku.dk/english/staff/?pure=en/persons/110537">Professor Kenny Erleben</a>.
+If you would like to use our course material for your own teaching and need teachers solutions then please feel free to reach out to <a href="https://di.ku.dk/english/staff/?pure=en/persons/110537">Professor Kenny Erleben</a>.

 <h2>For students:</h2>
 <h3>Online students</h3>